Max Karl Tilke: Tbilisi

 Meanwhile, his growing reputation resulted in his coming to the attention of the Russian imperial court from which he received a small commission.
 The Tsar was so pleased with Tilke's work that he was invited to Tbilisi to work at the Caucasus Museum to paint the costumes in the museum's collections as well as to undertake an ethnological expedition to enlarge the collection.
 In 1912/1913 he worked there as a professor.

 Tilke's plan was to paint the costumes in the museum's collections as well as to undertake an ethnological expedition to paint subjects in situ.
 While this approach was perhaps more creative, practical realities rendered it inefficient.
 To overcome the many obstacles this method presented, a compromise solution was reached.
 Each model in national costume was photographed (in some instances the names of the models are still known); then the costume was purchased; and finally, the painting was made from studying both the photograph and the actual costume.
 The results are works that combine ethnological accuracy with a talented artist's eye for character, place, detail, and emotion.
 However, whenever possible, Tilke painted his works directly from the models.

 World War I and later life

 The outbreak of World War I put an end to the project before it was completed, and Tilke returned to Germany, taking some of his paintings with him.
 During the War, Tilke worked for the publishing union, Deutsche Verlag Union, in Stuttgart, painting works about the war, but he continued his interest in ethnic costumes and published several works on the topic.
 His most famous work, Orientalische Kostume in Schnitt und Farbe (Oriental Costume: Their Designs and Colors), was published in 1922.
-Tilke died in Berlin of heart failure.
+Tilke died of heart failure in Berlin in 1942.